middlebury/college-handbook/content/iv-policies-for-the-institute/c-faculty-handbook/4-faculty-organization-and-governance.md

 A Faculty Assembly quorum shall consist of fifty percent (50%) of the eligible Faculty Assembly members (regular faculty plus multi-year visitors) plus one member.
 No votes may take place at a Faculty Assembly meeting without a quorum.
 In order to maximize participation, the Faculty Senate may take votes using a secret electronic ballot.

-The Faculty Assembly shall elect each year someone to enter the   Senate leadership track (president-elect/ president/ past-president), and the members of both the Faculty Evaluation Committee and the Academic Policy, Standards and Instruction Committee, for three-year terms, and by a simple majority of those voting.
+The Faculty Assembly shall elect regular faculty members  to fill vacancies on the Senate, the Senate leadership track (president-elect/ president/ past-president), Senate, the Faculty Evaluation Committee, and the Academic Policy, Standards and Instruction Committee.
+Elections will normally be for three-year terms, and confirmed by a simple majority of those voting.
 Voting shall be by secret ballot.

 The Faculty Assembly may, by a simple majority of those voting, designate an issue as “significant,” for the purpose of the Faculty Assembly’s taking up this issue.
 Any proposed resolutions that involve “significant” issues require a two-thirds majority of the Faculty Assembly voting to pass.
 Any such resolutions passed shall be binding upon the Faculty Senate.

 The Faculty Assembly, by a two-thirds majority vote of all members voting, may vote to reverse previous decisions made by the Assembly.

-If there are complaints about the Senate breaching its functions or mandate, these complaints must be brought to the Senate via a Breach of Senate Mandate petition signed by a minimum of one-third of the faculty members.
+If there are complaints about the Senate breaching its functions or mandate, these complaints must be brought to the Senate via a Breach of Senate Mandate petition signed by a minimum of one-third of the faculty members who are eligible to vote.
 The Senate must include discussion of and a vote on this petition as an agenda item at a promptly-scheduled regular or special Faculty Assembly meeting.

-_Dissolution of the Senate_
+_Dissolution of the Senate or Recall of Senators_

-If the Faculty Assembly agrees by a two-thirds majority vote of those present in the Assembly that such breach requires the dissolution of the Senate, the faculty senate will be dissolved.
+If the Faculty Assembly agrees by a two-thirds majority vote of those present in the Assembly that such breach requires the dissolution of the Senate, the Faculty Senate will be dissolved.

 A caretaker appointed by the meeting of the Assembly will oversee the recruiting of candidates, and an election for a new Senate conducted by secret electronic ballot within 2 weeks of the vote to dissolve the Senate.
 Individuals on the prior Senate are eligible to run for election again if their time of service has not elapsed.

+By the same process, an individual Senator or Senate leader can be recalled.
+In this case, continuing Senate leadership shall manage the election to fill the vacancy.

 **C.4.d.
 Faculty Senate**
 The Faculty Senate is the principal representative of the faculty of the Middlebury Institute of International Studies at Monterey.

 Except as otherwise provided herein, the Faculty Senate shall have plenary power; that is, complete or full power to make decisions.
+Despite this power, it is anticipated that, in the usual course of business, Faculty Senate will use its discretion and facilitate Faculty Assembly discussion and voting on issues of importance to the faculty.

-The Faculty Senate is composed of the Senate president and three representatives from each school.
+The Faculty Senate is composed of the three members of the Senate leadership track  and four additional faculty members.
+Care shall be taken in the nomination process to try to ensure that a wide range of academic programs are represented in the Senate.
 Only regular faculty with multi-year contracts shall be eligible for election to the Faculty Senate.

-Each school shall elect two representatives to the Faculty Senate in a school-wide vote organized by the Senate.
-The two members shall be from different programs within the school except whenever possible.
 The term of a senator shall be three (3) years.
-The election of officers should be completed by July 1st, so that they can prepare to begin service in fall of the academic year.
-Each year one of the new Senators will be elected to the leadership track, serving as an at-large representative.
-This Senator will serve as president-elect in their initial year, become President in their 2nd year, and serve as past-president in their 3rd year.
-The president-elect and past-president have all the rights and responsibilities of school Senators.

-Faculty in a school shall have the right to remove one or more of its representatives to the Faculty Senate and to elect another representative to serve the time remaining in the previous representative's term, using a process agreed to by the school’s regular faculty.

-The Faculty Senate shall schedule open Senate meetings at least once each semester and shall announce such open meetings in appropriate Institute publications.
-Any member of the Faculty Assembly may attend an open meeting.
+Terms run from July 1 through June 30 of each year, though summer work is typically limited to urgent needs.

 The Faculty Senate may hold closed meetings, at which attendance shall be by invitation only.
 The Faculty Senate may take action in closed meetings.
 A quorum shall consist of a majority of the members of the Faculty Senate, participating in person or digitally.

 Chairpersons of standing committees serve as ex-officio members of the Faculty Senate.
 They shall attend Senate meetings when requested to do so.
-The president of the Senate shall consult with the chair of the Faculty Evaluation Committee as needed.
-Decisions made by the Academic Policy, Standards and Instruction Committee, other than those that involve specific cases of violation of academic standards, are reviewed by the Senate president, who in turn may, when necessary, consult the Faculty Senate and school faculty members as appropriate.
+The President-Elect of the Senate shall be the liaison to  the chairs of the Faculty Evaluation Committee and Academic Policy, Standards and Instruction Committee, bringing the committees’ concerns to the Senate as needed.

-The VPAA shall meet at least once a term with the Faculty Senate and schedule more frequent meetings with its leadership.
+The VPAA or Council designee shall meet at least once a term with the Faculty Senate and schedule more frequent meetings with its leadership.

-The members of the Senate shall keep their school faculty regularly apprised of current academic policy issues, and receive feedback from them on matters of concern.
-On those issues for which the Senate desires a vote of the regular faculty, the regular faculty of each school will establish procedures for this purpose.
+The members of the Senate shall keep faculty regularly apprised of current academic policy issues, and receive feedback from them on matters of concern.
+On someissues, the Senate may desire to conduct  a vote or poll of faculty.

 In addition to its other responsibilities, the Faculty Senate: